 - Reviewing periodically the Corporation’s communications policy and monitoring the Corporation’s communications with analysts, investors and the public.

-- Reviewing and approving the Corporation’s incentive compensation plans based on the recommendations of the Compensation and Benefits Committee.
+- Reviewing and approving the Corporation’s incentive compensation plans and policies based on the recommendations of the Compensation and Benefits Committee.

 - Appointing the CEO.

-- Monitoring and assessing the performance of the CEO and succession plans for the CEO and, on the recommendations of the Compensation and Benefits Committee, approving the compensation of the CEO.
+- Monitoring, assessing and approving the performance and compensation of the CEO as well as the succession plans for the CEO on the recommendations of the Compensation and Benefits Committee.

-- Monitoring the performance of senior management and succession plans for senior management and, on the recommendations of the Compensation and Benefits Committee and of the CEO, approving the compensation of senior management.
+- Monitoring and approving the performance and compensation of senior management as well as their succession plans on the recommendations of the CEO and Compensation and Benefits Committee.

-- Nominating the candidates for the Board to the shareholders, based on recommendations from the Nominating and Corporate Governance Committee.
+- Nominating the candidates for the Board to the shareholders and filling vacancies as required, based on recommendations from the Nominating and Corporate Governance Committee.

 - Taking all reasonable measures to satisfy itself as to the integrity of management and that management creates a culture of integrity throughout the Corporation.

-- Determining the composition, structure, processes, and characteristics of the Board and the terms of reference of committees of the Board, and establishing a process for monitoring and evaluating the performance of the Board, its committees and its directors on an ongoing basis.
+- On the recommendation of the Nominating and Corporate Governance Committee, determining the composition, structure, processes, and characteristics of the Board and the terms of reference of committees of the Board, and establishing a process for monitoring and evaluating the performance of the Board, its committees and its directors on an ongoing basis.

 - Enhancing succession planning at the Board level by requiring directors to offer their resignation to the chair of the Nominating and Corporate Governance Committee upon reaching twelve (12) years of service on the Board, for consideration by the Board in its absolute discretion.
 In exercising this discretion, the Board takes into consideration the skills, background and diversification requirements of the Corporation’s future strategic initiatives.